Chris1nexus/da-panopticfpn/README.md

 Hence, each dataset has been mapped to a common format following the same data pipeline.

 The common steps are as follows:
-1. map each dataset-specific category label id to the common category label set id
+1. **(dataset-specific labels -> common label set)** map each dataset-specific category label id to the common category label set id
-2. map instance and semantic segmentation masks to the COCO-detection format (for instance masks)
+2. **(common label set -> COCO-detection)** map instance and semantic segmentation masks to the COCO-detection format (for instance masks)
-3. instance masks and semantic segmentation masks are mapped to panoptic segmentation masks according to the COCO-panoptic format
+3. **(COCO-detection -> COCO-panoptic)** instance masks and semantic segmentation masks are mapped to panoptic segmentation masks according to the COCO-panoptic format
-4. COCO-Panoptic masks are mapped to the Panoptic Segmentation format required by the (PanopticFPN model)[https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html#standard-dataset-dicts] (read the note about the panopticfpn architecture at the linked page )
+4. **(COCO-panoptic -> Detectron2 panopticFPN)** COCO-Panoptic masks are mapped to the Panoptic Segmentation format required by the (PanopticFPN model)[https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html#standard-dataset-dicts] (read the note about the panopticfpn architecture at the linked page )